-Important recommendations for the screening of internal initiating events and hazard scenarios for an extended PSA are the following:
+Important recommendations for the screening of internal initiating events and hazard scenarios for an extended PSA are the following.

-1. Grouping of internal initiating events and hazard scenarios into representative groups plays an important role during screening.

-Events and scenarios should be grouped into one bounding group only if they have similar properties in terms of accident development up to fuel damage, accident progression after fuel damage up to release categories, and relevant accident mitigation measures.

-The grouping of events should consider uncertainties and levels of conservatism associated with frequency determination and bounding assessments.
+- 1. Grouping of internal initiating events and hazard scenarios into representative groups plays an important role during screening. - Events and scenarios should be grouped into one bounding group only if they have similar properties in terms of accident development up to fuel damage, accident progression after fuel damage up to release categories, and relevant accident mitigation measures. - The grouping of events should consider uncertainties and levels of conservatism associated with frequency determination and bounding assessments.
 As far as practicable, grouped events and scenarios should be comparable in this regard.
-Importantly, the results for initiating frequency and the bounding scenario should not be distorted by combining e.g. a moderately frequent event with small uncertainty bounds with a rare event with excessive uncertainty bounds.

-To the extent practicable, the implications of each event or scenario with regard to several sources in one unit (e.g. reactor core and spent fuel pool) or for the site in case of a multi-unit site should be considered.

-Grouping of similar events and scenarios should be preferred to screening them out individually based on bounding assessment from a more detailed probabilistic assessment.

-2. Bounding assessment is an essential step in the screening process for limiting the number of cases for more detailed probabilistic modelling.
+Importantly, the results for initiating frequency and the bounding scenario should not be distorted by combining e.g. a moderately frequent event with small uncertainty bounds with a rare event with excessive uncertainty bounds. - To the extent practicable, the implications of each event or scenario with regard to several sources in one unit (e.g. reactor core and spent fuel pool) or for the site in case of a multi-unit site should be considered. - Grouping of similar events and scenarios should be preferred to screening them out individually based on bounding assessment from a more detailed probabilistic assessment. - Bounding assessment is an essential step in the screening process for limiting the number of cases for more detailed probabilistic modelling.
 Bounding assessment is based on plant response analysis and hazard impact analysis.
-Bounding assessment used all relevant information sources on the plant and its behaviour in response to the analysed event or scenario.

-Claims made based on expert judgement during bounding assessment shall be demonstrably conservative.
-Estimations should be made consecutively on initiating event or hazard scenario frequency, conditional probabilities to FDF or RMF, and conditional probabilities to LRF and ERF.

-Bounding assessments for internal and external hazard scenarios should make use of internal initiating event PSA models.

-Bounding assessment for multi-unit and multi-source PSA should make conservative failure assumptions on shared systems and the propagation of hazard effects through shared systems and other connections.

-3. Screening of internal initiating events and internal hazard scenarios should be made specific for the respective unit or source.
-A site-model should then be developed from those events screened in for each unit or source.

-Screening for external hazard scenarios should be done based on the specific units or sources.
-If an external hazard scenario is screened in for any unit or source, it should be treated for all units or sources in the site-level PSA model by more detailed probabilistic modelling.
+Bounding assessment used all relevant information sources on the plant and its behaviour in response to the analysed event or scenario. - Claims made based on expert judgement during bounding assessment shall be demonstrably conservative.
+Estimations should be made consecutively on initiating event or hazard scenario frequency, conditional probabilities to FDF or RMF, and conditional probabilities to LRF and ERF. - Bounding assessments for internal and external hazard scenarios should make use of internal initiating event PSA models. - Bounding assessment for multi-unit and multi-source PSA should make conservative failure assumptions on shared systems and the propagation of hazard effects through shared systems and other connections. - 3.
+Screening of internal initiating events and internal hazard scenarios should be made specific for the respective unit or source.
+A site-model should then be developed from those events screened in for each unit or source. - Screening for external hazard scenarios should be done based on the specific units or sources.
+If an external hazard scenario is screened in for any unit or source, it should be treated for all units or sources in the site-level PSA model by more detailed probabilistic modelling. - 4.
+Plausible combinations of applicable hazard scenarios with other independent or correlated external or internal hazards or internal initiating events need to be screened separately, even if the individual event or hazard has already been screened out.